asraparadise/asraparadise.github.io/_commands/owner.md

 - [Welcome Message](https://asraparadise.github.io/commands/owner/#welcome-message)

 > **Be Aware:** Before many features can be used in your server, you must set them up using the settings command.
 Using the settings command requires administrator perms to execute.

-To list all of the current settings for your server, use the command `/settings list`

-To view a summary of which modules are enabled and disabled in your server, use the command `/modules`

 #### Action Logs<br/>
 Set the channel where events such as create or delete channel/role will be logged.<br/>